trussworks/Engineering-Playbook/infra/aws/govcloud.md

   you place on all IAM users.
-This means setting password expiration to a very short period (as is common in some of our commercial AWS environments) can lock you out of the `Administrator` user; since we can get console access via role assumption, we recommend not having the password expiration on in at least the GovCloud org-root account and instead treating this user as you would the `root` user in commercial AWS (ie, do not use it for anything other than bootstrapping or "break glass" cases).
+This means setting password expiration to a very short period (as is common in some of our commercial AWS environments) can lock you out of the `Administrator` user; since we can get console access via role assumption, we recommend setting the password expiration on the GovCloud org-root account to six months and instead treating this user as you would the `root` user in commercial AWS (ie, do not use it for anything other than bootstrapping or "break glass" cases).